jean-jacket/grss/README.md

 cd grss

 # Build
-go build -o rsshub cmd/grss/main.go
+go build -o grss cmd/grss/main.go

 # Run
-./rsshub
+./grss
 ```

 ## Adding New Routes

-Use AI to help you create new routes!
+The idea is to only have routes you care about.
+Fork the project and use AI to help you create new routes!

 Here's a basic prompt:
 ```
 Create a new RSS route for GRSS that fetches [data source].